SHM Foundation’s Mobile-Based Programme "Zvatinoda!" Featured in Leading Digital Health Journal

 Published on Nov 06, 2024

-Results showed improved health knowledge scores and care-seeking behaviors, with participants valuing both the group dynamics and the platform's anonymity.
+Results showed improved health knowledge scores and care-seeking behaviours, with participants valuing both the group dynamics and the platform's anonymity.
 Published in JMIR Formative Research, this paper highlights the potential of mobile programs to bridge healthcare gaps, especially vital during COVID-19 restrictions.
-Given high phone access among youth in Zimbabwe, the intervention suggests a hybrid approach that could begin with online anonymity and later introduce in-person elements for stronger community bonds.
+Given the high phone access among youth in Zimbabwe, the intervention suggests a hybrid approach that could begin with online anonymity and later introduce in-person elements for stronger community bonds.

 This study reinforces the value of peer-to-peer learning combined with adult mentorship, emphasizing that trusted adult figures can enrich youth-led initiatives by offering guidance, expertise, and essential safeguards.